0xHunterr/Security-Notes/web-appsec/Web Vulnerabilities/clickjacking.md

 >In my experience, the most effective location in which to place the hidden button is directly on top of a Please Accept That This Site Uses Cookies! pop-up.
 Users usually click this button to close the window without much thought

 # Finding Your First Clickjacking Vulnerability!
-1. [ ] Spot the state-changing actions on the website and keep a note of their URL locations.
-Mark the ones that require only mouse clicks to execute for further testing[[#Step 1 Look for State-Changing Actions]].
+ 1. Spot the state-changing actions on the website and keep a note of their URL locations.
+Mark the ones that require only mouse clicks to execute for further testing
-2. [ ] Check these pages for the `X-Frame-Options`, `Content-Security-Policy` header, and a `SameSite` session cookie.
-If you can’t spot these protective features, the page might be vulnerable! (check: [[#Step 2 Check the Response Headers]])
+ 2. Check these pages for the X-Frame-Options, Content-Security-Policy header, and a SameSite session cookie.
+If you can’t spot these protective features, the page might be vulnerable!
-3. [ ] Craft an HTML page that frames the target page, and load that page in a browser to see if the page has been framed check [[#Clickjacking HTML code template]] for template.
+ 3. Craft an HTML page that frames the target page, and load that page in a browser to see if the page has been framed
-4. [ ] Confirm the vulnerability by executing a simulated clickjacking attack on your own test account
+ 4. Confirm the vulnerability by executing a simulated clickjacking attack on your own test account
-5. [ ] Craft a sneaky way of delivering your payload to end users, and consider the larger impact of the vulnerability check: [[#A Note on Delivering the Clickjacking Payload]].
+ 5. Craft a sneaky way of delivering your payload to end users, and consider the larger impact of the vulnerability
-6. [ ] Draft your first clickjacking report!
+ 6. Draft your first clickjacking report!
 # References
 - [Bug Bounty Bootcamp book](https://www.amazon.eg/-/en/Bug-Bounty-Bootcamp-Reporting-Vulnerabilities/dp/1718501544)
 - [PortsWigger-Web Security Academy | Clickjacking](https://portswigger.net/web-security/clickjacking)